rdmpage/wikidata-queries/README.md

 # Wikidata queries

-Examples of Wikidata queries relevent to stuff I work on.
+Examples of Wikidata queries relevant to stuff I work on.

 ## Source(s) of a taxon name in Wikidata